esohel30/TwitterClone/README.md

 - Configured with debug mode on for development.
 - Runs using SocketIO to support real-time web sockets.

-## Usage

-Ideal for users interested in social media and real-time chatting, and as a learning resource for integrating Flask with technologies like SocketIO.
-Suitable for developers building a social media platform prototype.

 #### Enhanced Visual Experience